joekelly10/plump-gpt/README.md

 # Please Note

-Plump GPT is a personal project I originally had no intention of sharing, so this isn't meant to be polished, production ready code.
-I use it a lot, and I could probably be persuaded to develop it properly, but it works for my needs as is, and I'm currently focusing on other things!
+Plump GPT is a personal project and I originally had no intention of sharing it, so this isn't meant to be polished, production ready code.
+I use it a lot, as a daily thinking tool, and I could probably be persuaded to develop it properly, but it works for my needs as is and I'm currently focusing on other things!

+Responsive design would be a start... 😂